MicrosoftDocs/SupportArticles-docs/support/power-platform/power-automate/connections/check-if-gateway-is-the-right-region.md

 ---
-title: Can't view gateways in Power Automate
+title: On-premises data gateways are missing in Power Automate portal
-description: Provides a solution to an issue where you can't see your gateway in Power Automate. ms.reviewer: quseleba, cgarty ms.date: 03/26/2024 ms.custom: sap:Connections\Gateways
+description: Helps you resolve the issue when your on-premises data gateway isn't listed in Power Automate. ms.reviewer: quseleba, cgarty ms.date: 03/27/2024 ms.custom: sap:Connections\Gateways
 ---
-# Can't view gateways in Power Automate
+# Data gateways are missing in Power Automate

-This article provides a solution to an issue where you can't see your gateway in Power Automate.
+If you can't see one or more of your on-premises data gateways in the Power Automate portal, follow the recommendations in this article to isolate and resolve the issue.

 _Applies to:_ &nbsp; Power Automate
 _Original KB number:_ &nbsp; 4555609

 ## Symptoms

-You can't see one or more of your gateways on the **Gateways** page in the [Power Automate](https://make.powerautomate.com/) portal.
+You can't see one or more of your data gateways on the **Gateways** page in the [Power Automate](https://make.powerautomate.com/) portal.

 ## Cause